Glossary

 Sucker Shoot – A young, vegetative cane originating from an adventitious bud on the root.

-Summer-Fruiting – A raspberry or blackberry which forms fruit only on second-year canes in late spring or summer; also known as floricane-fruiting.
+Summer-Fruiting – A raspberry or blackberry that forms fruit only on second-year canes in late spring or summer; also known as floricane-fruiting.

 Tip-Layering – A method of propagation of black raspberries in which the ends of canes are buried in the soil so that new plants will arise from them.

-Tipping – The process of removing the tops of primocanes for the purpose of stimulating lateral branching; sometimes called pinching.
+Tipping – The process of removing the tops of primocanes to stimulate lateral branching; sometimes called pinching.

 Tissue Culture – A method of propagation in which whole plants are obtained from meristematic tissue in indoor facilities.

-Topping – The removal of the top portion of cane after it has overwintered.
+Topping – The removal of the top portion of the cane after it has overwintered.

 Torus – The center of a fruit to which the drupelets attach; also called the receptacle.